 The Directors of the Company are responsible for the other information.
-The other information comprises Directors' Report, but does not include the financial statements of the Company and our auditors' report thereon.
+The other information comprises Directors' Report, which we obtained prior to the date of this auditors' report, and Chairman's Statement, which is expected to be made available to us after that date.
+Other information does not include the financial statements of the Company and our auditors' report thereon.